 A Traditional Catalan Meal at Can Culleretes

-After a day filled with exploration, it’s time to enjoy a traditional Catalan dinner.
-Head to Can Culleretes, the oldest restaurant in Barcelona, which has been serving hearty Catalan dishes since 1786.
-Located in the Gothic Quarter, this historic restaurant is known for its warm atmosphere and classic Catalan cuisine.
-Try the canelons (pasta rolls) filled with roasted meat, or indulge in the fideuà, a seafood dish similar to paella but made with noodles.
+After a day full of exploration, it’s the perfect time to treat yourself to a traditional Catalan dinner.
+Make your way to Can Culleretes, the oldest restaurant in Barcelona, which has been serving authentic Catalan dishes since 1786.
+Nestled in the heart of the Gothic Quarter, this historic gem is famous for its warm ambiance and classic cuisine.
+Savor the rich flavors of canelons, pasta rolls stuffed with roasted meat, or dive into the fideuà, a delicious seafood dish similar to paella but made with tender noodles instead of rice.
+Whether you’re enjoying the cozy atmosphere or indulging in the hearty dishes, Can Culleretes offers a truly unforgettable dining experience.

 Evening: Relax at the Magic Fountain of Montjuïc